 3 Misconceptions About Instructional Coaching

-The Great Resignation may be the most impactful crisis that public education is facing right now – that’s saying a lot.
-The reality is that educators are overwhelmed with the responsibilities that are required to keep up with the continuously shifting context of education, yet they ALL still need continued support to be able to address the challenges of unfinished learning and opportunity gaps.
+The Great Resignation may be the most impactful crisis that public education is facing right now, and that’s saying a lot.
+The reality is that educators are overwhelmed with the responsibilities required of them to keep up with the continuously shifting context of education, and they all need continued support to be able to address the challenges of unfinished learning and opportunity gaps.

 However, tweaking just a few things in a district’s coaching model can wholly transform “burdensome” coaching into strategic, just-right support.
-We’ve seen that the districts that have prioritized strategic support throughout the pandemic have reported significantly better retention statistics.
-The way forward, therefore, is to redesign “instructional coaching” to become individualized, “smart” support.
+We’ve seen that the districts that have prioritized strategic support throughout the pandemic have reported significantly better job satisfaction and teacher retention rates.
+The way forward, therefore, is to redesign PD and instructional coaching in a way that embeds individualized, targeted support directly into an educator's already-busy schedule.

 The best way to create clarity about “coaching done well” is to start with the misconceptions.
 Let’s dive in!